 Seeing the Pediaws on TV made me want to have one for my Chinese pug.
 She has very sharp claws and for some reason it is her joy to scratch the living day lights out my legs.
-But it is just my laziness that causes the sharp nails.

 When I clip my dog's nails it is always a scary thing.
 Just be careful and slow.
 I have someone hold Lanee (she's a small dog) while I do the clipping.
 Do not go in the pink.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I have 3 dogs and it can become very expensive having their nails clipped.
 How can I learn to do it safely?

 Here is a great how-to page.
 One thing you need to be certain of is having a very sharp set of trimmers.
 I prefer the scissor type.
 Millers Forge makes a great set - the ones with the red handle are adequate for most dogs.